Malaysia - Country Commercial Guide

 Market Overview

-Malaysia’s healthcare expenditures are expected to double to $2.8 billion by 2028.
-In prioritizing public healthcare to build national resilience in preparation for the endemic phase of COVID-19, the government has allocated $7.7 billion to the Ministry of Health (MOH) for operating and development expenditures.
-The allocation for MOH is the second largest in the National Budget 2022.
+Personal healthcare expenditures in Malaysia are expected to double to $2.8 billion 2028.
+The Malaysian government will continue to strengthen the capacity of public health services as evidenced by making the Ministry of Health (MOH) among the recipients of the largest allocation increase in the National Budget for 2023, amounting to $7.9 billion, as compared to $7.1 billion in 2022.
 With 10% of the population over 60, options for elder care are a focus in the healthcare system.
-In addition, given the high percentage of deaths caused by non-communicable diseases, management of NCDs through monitoring and prevention are other vital issues.
-Unfortunately, Malaysians have the highest rate of diabetes in SE Asia (equivalent to 1 in 5 adults in the country).
+In addition, given the high percentage of deaths caused by non-communicable diseases (NCDs), management of NCDs through monitoring and prevention are other vital issues.
+Unfortunately, Malaysians have the highest rate of diabetes in SE Asia, with approximately 1 in 5 adults affected.

 Malaysia offers both public and private healthcare systems.
 Private healthcare providers are driving health technology adoption and pursuing partnerships with international healthcare providers to strengthen their service offerings to medical travelers.
-Public health care providers are expanding their abilities to handle prevention and screening and offering healthcare access in remote parts of the country.
-The public healthcare systems require technology and products to provide more extensive NCD prevention and screening for all Malaysians, even in the more remote parts of the country.
+Public health care providers are expanding their abilities to offer prevention and screening while increasing healthcare access in remote parts of the country.
+These continued efforts will sustain a need for related technology and products.

 Over the next ten years, the public and private healthcare sectors are focused on expanding investment in healthcare technology, medical devices, and digital health to ensure world-class quality healthcare service delivery.
-Those developments are part of a broader modernization effort aimed at outbreak preparedness, elder care, and non-communicable disease management.
+Those developments are part of a broader modernization effort aimed at outbreak preparedness, elder care, and NCD management.
 Key opportunities exist for medical devices, health technology, healthcare partnerships, medical travel, and clinical research.
+The main market access pathways for U.S. companies to enter the Malaysian markets are to appoint authorized distributors or set up a subsidiary company in Malaysia.

 Opportunities